prashanth370/Number-Guessing-JS/README.md

 # Number-Guessing-JS
-his is a "NUMBER GUESSING GAME" where you need to guess the machine's required number in multiple attempts.
+This is a "NUMBER GUESSING GAME" where you need to guess the machine's required number in multiple attempts.